WildernessLabs/docfx/guides/Getting_Started/Deploying_Meadow/index.md

 Notes:

- * If you only have one dfu enabled device connected to your PC, you can omit the serial number.
+ * If you only have one dfu enabled device connected to your PC, you can omit -S [DEVICE_SERIAL].
  * Linux may require sudo to access USB devices.
- * The provided Linux VM requires sudo and should only have one dfu device - so the command would be:
+ * The provided Linux VM requires sudo and should only have one dfu device so the command would be:

    ```bash
    sudo dfu-util -a 0 -D Meadow.bin -s 0x08000000 && sudo dfu-util -a 0 -D Meadow_Runtime.bin -s 0x08040000